Christina Aguilera: Philanthropy and activism

 In 2010, Aguilera auctioned tickets to her concerts through Christie's, earmarking the proceeds to non-profit environmental organizations, including Conservation International and the Natural Resources Defense Council.
 In response to the 2010 Haiti earthquake, she auctioned off a Chrysler 300 and destined proceeds to support disaster victims and their families.
 Additionally, Aguilera appeared on the Hope for Haiti Now telethon, whose donations directly benefited Oxfam America, Partners In Health, International Red Cross and Red Crescent Movement, and UNICEF.
 She also was praised by People for the Ethical Treatment of Animals (PETA) for signed an open letter destined to Government of South Korea appealing to the ban of consumption of dogs and cats, and for using fake fox fur in concerts costumes.

 As a LGBT rights activist, Aguilera was lauded for calling out myths around HIV/AIDS, in addition to raising awareness about the virus and raising funds for the Mac AIDS Fund and the Elton John AIDS Foundation.
 In 2008, she advocated for same-sex marriage and spoke out against Proposition 8.
 During an interview with MTV News, she stated "Why would you put so much money behind something [aimed at] stopping people from loving each other?
 I just don't understand it".
 In June 2016, Aguilera released single "Change", which was aimed to raise proceeds to the victim's families and survivors of the Orlando nightclub shooting.
-During The X Tour (2019), Aguilera visited Russia and "blessed" a gay marriage proposal in the backstage, contrary to the country's laws against "gay propaganda".
+During The X Tour in 2019, Aguilera visited Russia and "blessed" a gay marriage proposal in the backstage, contrary to the country's laws against "gay propaganda".

+In 2024, Aguilera endorsed Kamala Harris during her 2024 presidential campaign by performing at the Harris-Walz rally.
+In January 2026, Aguilera performed at the Gala des Pièces Jaunes in Paris, dedicated to raising funds for young patients and children's hospitals.